 Then, of course, there’s the famous British pub culture.
+I won’t go so far as suggesting that you should try and visit every London pub with your 2 days in London; I’m pretty sure you’d end up a little worse for wear and might well end up missing your flight home!
 Whether you prefer your cosy, traditional pubs or modern, trendy gastro pubs.
 London has something in every style and on almost every corner of the city.

-So with all these options and just 48 hours to see London, how do you decide where to spend your time?
+So with all these options and just 2 days in London to see as much as you can, how do you decide where to spend your time?
 Here’s a guide on how best to spend 2 days in London.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP

-What you should not miss if you spend two days in London
+What you should not miss if you spend 2 days in London

 The world loves the Royal Family!
 Buckingham Palace is home to the Queen and the perfect place to experience a dash of Royal culture at the Changing the Guard ceremony every other day.
 Kensington Palace is home to Prince William and Prince Harry, and visitors can explore the beautiful gardens surrounding the Palace.
 Westminster Abbey, the Royal Parks and the Princess Diana Memorial are all must-sees.